-Bank employees have participated in the ING Group long-term program until 2012.
-After this year, ING Bank Śląski S.A. launched its internal program based on ING Bank Śląski S.A. phantom shares.
-Currently, the last tranches of group programs, or financial instruments, which were allocated to the Bank's employees by ING foreign companies for the time of performing their functions in these companies are being implemented.
+Group employees participated in the ING Group long-term program until 2012.
+After this year, ING Bank Śląski S.A. launched its internal program based on ING Bank Śląski S.A. phantom shares Currently, the last tranches from group programs, or financial instruments, which have been allocated to employees of the Group by foreign ING companies for the time of performing their functions in these companies are being implemented.

 Remuneration of ING Bank Śląski S.A.
-Supervisory Board Members
+Supervisory Board Members (PLN million)

 The composition of ING Bank Śląski S.A.
-Supervisory Board as at the end of 2019 was presented in the chapter I. Information about the Bank and it's Capita Group in point 5.
+Supervisory Board as at the end of 2019 was presented in the chapter I. Bank and the Group details in point 5.
 ING Bank Śląski S.A.
 Management Board and Supervisory Board composition.

 Emoluments of ING Bank Śląski S.A.
-Supervisory Board Members
+Supervisory Board Members (PLN million)